lietu/splitterino/README.md

  - [Aurelia](http://aurelia.io/) is a modern web application framework
  - [Electron](http://electron.atom.io/) makes cross-platform desktop apps powered with web technologies
  - [TypeScript](http://www.typescriptlang.org/) modern programming language that compiles into plain JavaScript
+ - [SCSS](http://sass-lang.com/) is a modern version of CSS that makes working with CSS much more enjoyable and compiles to plain CSS.
  - [Gulp](http://gulpjs.com/) automates workflows and reduces need for IDE integration and shell scripts